Introduction to 'Making the most of social media'

 Look at other organisations’ social media pages:

-Having looked at these sites, you might decide to use different sites for different things.
-Maybe you want to talk to your customers through Facebook Messenger and use Instagram or TikTok to showcase your products.
+Looking at sites in this way can help you work out which apps you want to use.
+You might decide to use different apps for different things.
+For instance, you may want to talk to your customers through Facebook Messenger and use Instagram or TikTok to showcase your products.

 Test your knowledge

-Hint: While you can share images on all of these sites, there is one that specialises in this type of content.
+Hint: While you can share images on all of these sites, there is one that focuses in this type of content.

 That's right!

-Instagram is well-known and used for sharing photos and other images.
+People use Instagram to see and share photos and other images.

 Chapter 3